Touré (journalist): Television

-Podcasting

-Touré hosts several podcasts, including Touré Show, democracy-ish, and Free MFA with Touré.
-He is known for exploring Black identity and the concept of post-blackness.Touré Show is a weekly African American podcast hosted by Touré and produced by DCP Entertainment.
-The podcast features Black actors, musicians, politicians, athletes, activists, and other people of color and their allies.
-Guests discuss their rise to success and offer practical advice for listeners about achieving goals.
-Among those he has interviewed include rapper Princess Nokia, comedian Roy Wood Jr., and astrophysicist Neil deGrasse Tyson.
-Touré Show has received largely positive listener reviews on chartable.com, a podcast measurement company.Democracy-ish is a weekly podcast hosted by Touré alongside co-host Danielle Moodie, and is produced by DCP Entertainment.
-The podcast provides weekly rundowns of the 2020 presidential election from a Black progressive point of view.
-Touré and co-host Danielle Moodie also cover current events not related to the election affecting Black Americans on the show.
-Democracy-ish podcast has received largely positive listener reviews on chartable.com.

-Touré hosted eight episodes of the weekly podcast, Free MFA with Touré.
-Touré offered his insights on writing and highlighted key lessons he learned from his MFA program.

-Touré has also made guest appearances on podcasts including Creative Rebels, OPP with Corey Cambridge, Honestly Speaking with Tara Setmayer, and The Gist.

 Sexual harassment accusation

 On January 11, 2019, Touré was accused of workplace sexual harassment by a makeup artist who had worked with him in 2017.
 Touré publicly apologized for his behavior, saying, "On the show, our team, including myself, engaged in edgy, crass banter, that at the time I did not think was offensive for our tight-knit group.
 I am sorry for my language and for making her feel uncomfortable in any way.
 As a lead on the show, I should have refrained from this behavior.
 I have learned and grown from this experience."

 Personal life

 On March 19, 2005, Touré married Lebanese American novelist and pop culture commentator Rita Nakouzi.
 They have a son named Hendrix and a daughter named Fairuz.
 Rev. Run from Run-DMC was the officiant, and Nelson George served as the best man.
 Touré and his wife live in the Fort Greene neighborhood of Brooklyn, New York.